Research Data Management

 All the physical or digital material which underpin your published research outputs are research data: from photographs of archival documents, bibliographies and reading notes, to spreadsheets and 3D models.

-All University staff and students, particularly postgraduate researchers and early career researchers, are invited to enrol on our new online training course on Research Data Management.
+All University staff and students, particularly postgraduate researchers and early career researchers, are invited to enrol on our online training course on Research Data Management.
 The course teaches you how to manage your data by helping you to write a Data Management Plan.

 Read our three step guide to writing a DMP; find information on UK funding bodies’ RDM requirements; and get tips on organising data and working with personal data.